SamAtkinsonModeste/raising-the-barre/README.md

 I created this project while studying for my **Front-End Web Development Techdegree at Treehouse**, before reaching the JavaScript portion of the course.
 At that stage, I was focusing on **HTML and CSS** fundamentals and learning through real-world application.
 I designed the layout, branding, and all imagery in **Adobe Photoshop**, and implemented the site as a responsive static website.

+Despite not yet knowing JavaScript or event listeners, I built **interactive overlays for each guest teacher using CSS only**, demonstrating a creative and resourceful approach to problem-solving.

 > This project represents my early front-end work completed as a student, before I advanced into JavaScript, React, Django, and full-stack development.
-I’m keeping it in my portfolio because it demonstrates both client collaboration and creative problem-solving.
+I’m keeping it in my portfolio because it demonstrates both client collaboration and creative thinking.

 ---